(this post is a summary of the Keynote presentation I did at the European Innovation Academy)

 But how do you monetize a broker model?

 A good starting point is to check if you want to monetize both sides of your business model.
 Assume you connect sellers and buyers in a particular industry.
 You could work with a membership fee for the sellers.
-To active their services and products on your platform, they pay a monthly fee.
+To activate their services and products on your platform, they pay a monthly fee.
 Buyers on the other hand pay extra for specific upgrades (e.g. better search and filter, offline access, etc.) Too many platforms leave money on the table because they stick to a monetization model focused on just one side.

 A typical pricing model in matchmaking models is a commission fee on successful transactions.
 The percentage can differ widely depending on the industry (e.g. in real-estate sales, a 6% fee is considered normal).
 The Airbnb commission is more or less 15% on every transaction.
 On photo-stock websites, commission fees can be as high as 50%.
 There is no default to work with, so the best option is to do extensive research on your own to understand the reference points.